 A commonly talked dish amongst food lovers is the South Indian crispy and thin pancake named Dosa.
+How To Season Your Iron Dosa Pan Proper Way?
 Often paired with chutney or sambar, the dosa has a mouth-watering taste that will leave your taste buds wanting more.

 Along with the delicious taste comes the hardships of making dosa; the process requires perfection, patience, and a good quality iron dosa pan that is seasoned.
 If you are curious about knowing the proper way to season your iron dosa pan, then this blog is for you; we will also be including some tips afterward, so stick around to find out!